nmarzagao/tic-tac-toe/README.md

 # Tic Tac Toe

-- A student project for a basic cli-based Tic-Tac-Toe game written in C.
+- A student project for a comandline tic tac toe game.

-- **Source**: This was made following a youtube video here is the <a href='www.google.com'>link</a>

 To run this project you will have to have **gcc**, **make** and **git** installed:
 ```bash